Exploring AI Legal Issues: Navigating Challenges and Risks in the Era of Artificial Intelligence

 • Assist in generating legal documents, briefs, and contracts.

-• Providing instant responses to routine legal queries, offering client support, scheduling appointments, and facilitating communication.
+• Providing instant responses to routine legal queries, offering client support, scheduling appointments online, and facilitating legal communication.

 Understanding the legal issues surrounding AI